100 more airports to be developed by 2025 to support UDAN scheme, says Sitharaman

 India

-New Delhi, Feb 01: Finance Minister Nirmala Sitharaman on Saturday said 100 more airports will be developed by 2025 to support the UDAN scheme.
+New Delhi, Feb 01: Finance Minister Nirmala Sitharaman during her budget speech on Saturday said that 100 more airports will be developed by 2025 to support the UDAN scheme.

-Presenting the Budget for 2020-21, Sitharaman said Rs 1.7 lakh crore has been provided for transport infrastructure in 2020-21.
+Presenting the Budget for 2020-21, Sitharaman said, Rs 1.7 lakh crore has been provided for transport infrastructure in 2020-21.

 Budget 2020: Govt to bring new education policy, says Sitharaman

-She also said 1,150 trains will run under the public private partnership (PPP) mode, also four stations will be redeveloped with the help of the private sector.
-Besides, the minister promised more Tejas type trains to connect tourist destinations.
+She also said 1,150 trains will run under the public-private partnership (PPP) mode, also four stations will be re-developed with the help of the private sector.
+Besides, the Minister promised more Tejas type trains to connect tourist destinations.
 She said a proposal for setting up large solar power capacity alongside rail track is under consideration.